ShiftHackZ/Stable-Diffusion-Android/README.md

 The first-party catalog intentionally starts with Apple/Hugging Face Stable Diffusion 1.x and 2.x palettized Core ML archives.
 SDXL archives are not exposed by default until memory and execution-plan compatibility are stable across a tested device matrix.

-### Option 13: Silicon Diffusion PrismML Bonsai
+### Option 13: PrismML Bonsai Image 4B

-Use this on iOS for on-device text-to-image generation through the PrismML Bonsai Image 4B MLX runtime.
+Use this for on-device text-to-image generation with PrismML Bonsai Image 4B.
 Download a supported Bonsai Ternary or Binary model archive from the in-app catalog, select it during setup, and generate without sending prompts to a remote service.

-This provider is beta while the custom KMP-to-Swift runtime bridge and model QA stabilize across real iPhone devices.
+On iOS the provider is displayed as Silicon Diffusion PrismML Bonsai and uses the MLX runtime.
+On Android it is displayed as Local Diffusion PrismML Bonsai, uses the custom NDK/ART runtime, and exposes Auto, CPU, and Vulkan backend selection from the generation form.

+iOS support is beta.
+Android support is experimental and device-sensitive: run the benchmark/setup checks before long generations, especially on low-RAM devices.

 ## Build Flavor Notes

 Android flavor availability is driven by the Gradle flavor configuration and runtime provider filtering.
 Most network providers are available everywhere; Google AI MediaPipe is intentionally unavailable in `foss`.
-Local SDXL through stable-diffusion.cpp is available in `playstore`, `full`, and `foss`; its model catalog is shared, and model files are downloaded or imported by the user rather than bundled into the app.
+Local SDXL through stable-diffusion.cpp and Local Diffusion PrismML Bonsai are available in `playstore`, `full`, and `foss`; their model catalogs are shared, and model files are downloaded or imported by the user rather than bundled into the app.
 The Play build avoids custom local model path selection for local diffusion models because broad file access is not generally accepted for Google Play distribution.

 The iOS app is not split into Android-style flavors.
-It uses the shared mobile UI, remote-provider stack, Silicon Diffusion Core ML, and Silicon Diffusion PrismML Bonsai as iOS-only local providers.
-Android ONNX and MediaPipe local diffusion remain Android-specific.
+It uses the shared mobile UI, remote-provider stack, Silicon Diffusion Core ML, and Silicon Diffusion PrismML Bonsai.
+Android ONNX, MediaPipe, SDXL, and Local Diffusion PrismML Bonsai local runtimes remain Android-specific.

 For a historical overview of flavor policy, see the project wiki page: [Build flavor difference](https://github.com/ShiftHackZ/Stable-Diffusion-Android/wiki/Build-flavor-difference).